 Some residents of Cliff Road are unhappy with the parking proposal and do not want the lower Common closed off to parking (that infers, although it has not been recognised, that the 10 slots that the Developer is to provide would have to be on the Common!).

 Some Shoreham residents do not like the parking spots on Cliff Road to be done in bitumen and would like them to be gravelled or similar – they believe this is more in-keeping with Shoreham’s Coastal village character.
 MPS engineers have explained that gravel is not acceptable to MPS because of future maintenance issues with the parking itself and drainage blockage with gravel after heavy rain.
 Some do not like the use of bollards.

 The MPS position is that it has to deal with the permit in force now.
 The Developer has not made application for a revised permit.
 However, it is now clear that the Developer does not intend to allow a 40 seat café and shops on the lower level of the Development and may not even allow the Post Office to remain in its existing position.
 Therefore, the requirement that 10 parking spots be provided opposite the Development may be redundant and, as such, the entire basis of the Parking Study may be wrong.
 Therefore, some residents believe all work on parking should be stopped until Shoreham is aware of what the Developer is intending to do!

-The SCA is taking the engineering and planning issues to Council at a senior level.
-We will provide updates when available.
+The SCA has taken the engineering and planning issues to Council at a senior level and is endeavouring to find out more from the developer.